-- Biodiversity-related official development assistance (ODA) averaged some \$5.3 billion per year over 2016-20, based on OECD data.
+- Biodiversity-related official development assistance (ODA) averaged some \$5.3 per year billion in 2016-20, based on OECD data.
 This is only a slight (8%) increase on the average for the preceding five-year period.
 Global ODA across all sectors totalled some \$161 billion in 2020. - Climate change attracts significantly more international public finance than biodiversity: Climate-related bilateral and multilateral funding averaged \$58 billion over 2016-20. - Developed countries have been under increasing pressure to deliver on their target agreed in 2009 for \$100 billion per year of climate finance by 2020.
 In contrast, countries only agreed to their first quantitative finance target for biodiversity at COP15 last year. - More broadly, climate change is seen as a bigger risk by companies (see above) and the public, and attracts much greater media coverage.

-Germany, France and the US are the biggest donors of international public finance
+Germany, France and the US are the biggest donors of international public finance, but Norway gives more relative to its economy